Azure/azure-iot-sdk-c/doc/devbox_setup.md

 In some cases, you may want to build the SDK locally for development and testing purposes (without using vcpkg).
 First, take the following steps to generate project files:

-- Open a "Developer Command Prompt for VS2017" or "Developer Command Prompt for VS2019" or "Developer Command Prompt for VS 2022".
+- Open a "Developer Command Prompt for VS 2022" or "Developer Command Prompt for VS2019" or "Developer Command Prompt for VS2017".

 - Run the following CMake commands from the root of the repository: